The Carbon Budget Accounting Tool (CBAT) showing 4 different views of the same 'carbon-contraction-event' - in '4 Domains'

 There is generic confidence that the bigger, heavier & more time-extended the carbon budget is (in other words the more fossil fuel is extracted and incinerated), the more sign-positive feedback-effects & the higher Climate-Sensitivity values will be and deterministic in accelerating rates of climate change that result.
 The Vertical Sliders in CBAT demonstrate how its calibration reflects this.

-So it is less than optimal that, despite knowing this amid a growing cluster of unknowns, that negotiators at UNFCCC are still asked to negotiate on a basis where UKMO & RCP scenarios in IPCC just - as Sir Nicholas Stern said from the IMF - omit most feedback effects as a result of decisions that appear to reflect that it is just too hard to model feedback altogether, and therefore also just 'fixing' Climate-Sensitivity at the low values that result from these feedback-free models (note & note).
+Negotiators at UNFCCC are still asked to negotiate on a basis where RCP scenarios in IPCC just - as many have said, including Sir Nicholas Stern from the IMF - omit most feedback effects as a result of decisions that appear to reflect that it is just too hard to model feedback altogether, and therefore also just 'fixing' Climate-Sensitivity at the low values that result from these feedback-free models (note & note).

 Despite a stated 'goal' of 2° C, we still avoid saying what the future Carbon Budget to meet that will be.